StevenGolovkine/website/content/software/funestim/index.md

 publication: ""
 publication_short: ""

-abstract: "`denoisr` is a **R** package which permits to smooth (remove the noise from) functional data by, first, estimate the Hurst coefficient of the underlying generating process.

-Functional data to smooth should be defined on a univariate compact, but can be irregularly sampled. `denoisr` can also be used only for Hurst parameter estimation."
+abstract: "`funestim` is an **R**-package that allows users to estimate the mean and the covariance of a functional dataset using an estimation of the regularity of the curves.
+The curves can be irregularly sampled."

 # Summary.
 An optional shortened abstract.
-summary: "`denoisr` is a **R** package which permits to smooth (remove the noise from) functional data by, first, estimate the Hurst coefficient of the underlying generating process.

-Functional data to smooth should be defined on a univariate compact, but can be irregularly sampled. `denoisr` can also be used only for Hurst parameter estimation."
+summary: "`funestim` is an **R**-package that allows users to estimate the mean and the covariance of a functional dataset using an estimation of the regularity of the curves.
+The curves can be irregularly sampled."

 tags: []
 categories: []